santhoshmalloju/HtmlProjects/README.md

 # HtmlProjects
-projects based on html only
+projects based on html,css only
+Simple Online Job application form with html,css